 - The National Careers Service is still offering a service to people in South Derbyshire needing support with career planning, job search, CVs/cover letters, interview techniques, education and training etc. Interviews can take place over the telephone or Skype.
 Contact Chris Ellerington on 07896 804096.

 - Working Ways offer 15 months of free personalised employment support for people with a health conditions or disabilities.
 Socially-distanced and safe support available during the Covid-19 outbreak.
 Participants must: Have a disability (under Equality Act 2010 definition); Want to work; Have complex barriers to work; Be more than 12 months from employment; Require more intensive support to transition into work / whilst in work.
 Visit: https://workingways.co.uk/.
 To refer yourself or someone else call 0800 015 5332.

 - A list of local shops, restaurants etc. offering food deliveries/take away service in different areas across South Derbyshire has been compiled.
 You can download it below in either Word or PDF format.

-- South Derbyshire CVS‘s Food Bank is still operating for people in financial difficulties, but collection of food parcels is by appointment only.
-Please email firstname.lastname@example.org or telephone 07458 305314.
+- South Derbyshire CVS‘s Food Bank is now operating from Hill St Baptist Church in Swadlincote and collection of food parcels is by appointment only.
+Please email firstname.lastname@example.org or telephone 07458 305314 (please note this number is for food bank enquiries only, for general CVS enquiries call 07458 304316).
+If emailing, please include your telephone number with your message so we can get back to you as soon as possible.
 For more information visit: https://sdcvs.org.uk/services/food-projects.